Our Priorities

 Recent Legislative Wins

 - Public Safety Officer Support Act of 2022.
 This law extends disability and death benefits for public safety officers who are diagnosed with post-traumatic stress or acute stress disorder on the job, including officers who have contacted employee assistance programs for mental health assistance.
-AFSCME supported this bipartisan bill that was signed it into law August 2022 (P.L.
+AFSCME supported this bipartisan bill and President Biden signed it into law in August of 2022 (P.L.
 117-172).

 - Improving Mental Health Benefits.
-Previously, state and local governments’ selfinsured health plans could elect to opt out of mental health care coverage for public safety officers.
+Previously, state and local governments’ self-insured health plans could elect to opt out of mental health care coverage for public safety officers.
 AFSCME supported this bipartisan legislation that closed the loophole.
 Plans must now treat mental health and substance use disorder benefits as they would any other medical benefits in terms of out-of-pocket costs and procedures like prior authorization or mental necessity determinations.
-Signed into law December 2022 (P.L.
+This legislation was signed into law by President Biden in December of 2022 (P.L.
 117-328).

 - Collective Bargaining Rights for Public Safety Officers.
 AFSCME strongly supports protecting and expanding the rights of public safety officers to form strong unions and negotiate with their employers.
 The Public Safety Employer-Employee Cooperation Act will put state and local government public safety officers on equal footing with other public servants.
 It will provide public safety officers with the freedom to form a union and will establish the ability to negotiate with their employer over wages and hours.
 This will promote greater cooperation between public safety agencies and their employees, which will result in more effective and more efficient delivery of emergency services that all our communities depend upon.
 AFSCME also supports the Public Service Freedom to Negotiate Act, which strengthens the rights of public employees to form a union, setting minimum nationwide standards for collective bargaining rights that all states must provide to public sector workers.

-- Protecting First Responders from Secondary Exposure Act of 2025.
-Sen. Charles Grassley (R-IA) introduced this bipartisan bill in the Senate and Rep. David Joyce (R-OH) introduced the House companion bill.
-This bill would provide funding for state and local jails and prisons to obtain containment equipment and training to protect first responders from secondary exposure due to the rise of lethal drugs like fentanyl.
+- Protecting First Responders from Secondary Exposure Act.
+Sens.
+Amy Klobuchar (D-MN) and Charles Grassley (R-IA) introduced this bipartisan bill in the Senate and Rep. Dave Joyce (R-OH) introduced the House companion bill.
+The bill would provide funding for state and local jails and prisons to obtain containment equipment and training to protect first responders from secondary exposure due to the rise of lethal drugs like fentanyl.

 - Public Safety Officer Concussion and Traumatic Brain Injury Health Act.
-Previously introduced by Sens.
-John Cornyn (R-TX) and Catherine Cortez Masto (D-NV) in the Senate and Reps.
-Dan Crenshaw (R-TX) and Angie Craig (D-MN) in the House, this bipartisan legislation would require the Secretary of Health and Human Services to collect and disseminate information on concussions and traumatic brain injuries among public safety officers and provide recommendations and protocols for identifying, treating and diagnosing concussions.
+Introduced by Sens.
+Cortez Masto (D-NV) and Cornyn (R-TX) in the Senate and Reps.
+Angie Craig (D-MN) and Dan Crenshaw (R-TX) in the House, this bipartisan legislation would require the Secretary of Health and Human Services to collect and disseminate information on concussions and traumatic brain injuries among public safety officers and provide recommendations and protocols for identifying, treating and diagnosing concussions.
 It would also require the Centers for Disease Control and Prevention (CDC) to disseminate information to mental health professionals on the connection between traumatic brain injuries and stress disorders and suicidal inclinations.
-AFSCME supports the reintroduction of this bill.

-- Protect and Serve Act of 2025.
-Rep. John Rutherford (R-FL) introduced bipartisan legislation referred to as the “anti-ambush bill,” which would establish a new criminal offense for knowingly targeting and assaulting a law enforcement officer, including a corrections officer, causing serious bodily injury.
+- Protect and Serve Act.
+Reps.
+Josh Gottheimer (D-NJ) and John Rutherford (R-FL) introduced bipartisan legislation referred to as the “anti-ambush bill,” which would establish a new criminal offense for knowingly targeting and assaulting a law enforcement officer, including a corrections officer, causing serious bodily injury.
+Sen. Tillis (R-NC) introduced the Senate version.

 - Fighting Post-Traumatic Stress Disorder Act.
-Passed by voice vote in the Senate in March 2023, this bipartisan bill calls for the Attorney General to create a program to address the needs of public safety officers who have experienced job-related post-traumatic stress or acute stress disorder, including preventative care.
+Passed by voice vote in the Senate in March 2023, this bipartisan bill has been reintroduced by Sens.
+Jon Ossoff (D-GA) and Grassley (R-IA).
+The bill calls for the Attorney General to create a program to address the needs of public safety officers who have experienced job-related post-traumatic stress or acute stress disorder, including preventative care.
 This legislation includes access to evidence-based trauma-informed care, peer support, counselor services and familial support for law enforcement officers as well as public safety telecommunicators.

-- Invest to Protect Act of 2025.
+- Invest to Protect Act.
 Introduced by Sens.
-Catherine Cortez Masto (D-NV) and Charles Grassley (R-IA) in the Senate and Reps.
-John Rutherford (R-FL) and Josh Gottheimer (D-NJ) in the House, this bipartisan bill creates a grant program managed by the U.S. Department of Justice (DOJ) Office of Community Oriented Policing Services (COPS) to assist police departments with fewer than 200 law enforcement officers.
-These grants would allow for the hiring, retention and training of officers including signing and retention bonuses determined by local government; an educational stipend determined by local government toward graduate education in public health, mental health or social work; officer safety training; officer training in domestic violence situations; and body cameras.
-The Invest to Protect Act passed the House in the 117th Congress but did not come up for a vote in the Senate.
-AFSCME supports the reintroduction of the House version of Invest to Protect Act in the 119th Congress.
+Cortez Masto (D-NV) and Grassley (R-IA), in the Senate and by Rep. Gottheimer (D-NJ) in the House, this bipartisan bill creates a grant program managed by the Office of Community Oriented Policing Services (COPS) to assist police departments with fewer than 200 law enforcement officers.
+These grants would allow for the hiring, retention and training of officers, including signing and retention bonuses determined by local government; an educational stipend determined by local government toward graduate education in public health, mental health or social work; officer safety training; officer training in domestic violence situations; and body cameras.

 - Home for Every Local Protector, Educator and Responder Act (HELPER Act).
-This bipartisan legislation was reintroduced in the 118th Congress by former Senator Marco Rubio (R-FL) and would make it easier for public safety officers and teachers to purchase their first home through a one-time home loan program under the Federal Housing Administration that would eliminate the need for a down payment along with monthly mortgage insurance.
-AFSCME supports the reintroduction of this legislation.
+This bipartisan legislation was introduced by Sens.
+Ossoff (D-GA) and Ashley Moody (R-FL) in the Senate and would make it easier for public safety officers and teachers to purchase their first home through a one-time home loan program under the Federal Housing Administration that would eliminate the need for a down payment along with monthly mortgage insurance.
+The bill also has strong bipartisan support in the House.

 Securing Retirement Equity for Public Safety Officers